JuliaDynamics/ConcurrentSim.jl/docs/src/index.md

 The documentation contains a tutorial, topical guides explaining key concepts, a number of examples and the API reference.
 The tutorial, the topical guides and some examples are borrowed from SimPy to allow a direct comparison and an easy migration path for users.
 The differences between ConcurrentSim and SimPy are clearly documented.

+`ConcurrentSim.jl` used to be known as `SimJulia.jl` until 2023.
+It is one of the longest-lived Julia packages.

 ## Example

 A short example simulating two clocks ticking in different time intervals looks like this: